 Custom travel to Barbados

-Barbados is one of the Caribbean's most exclusive destinations: a small 432-km² island, about 10 h from Paris (direct flights in high season).
-Independent from the UK since 1966, it became a republic on 30 November 2021 while keeping the English language and culture.
-As the easternmost Caribbean island, alone in the Atlantic, it enjoys a climate tempered by constant trade winds and two starkly contrasting coasts: the Platinum Coast to the west, calm and lined with palaces (Sandy Lane, Coral Reef Club, Cobblers Cove; Rihanna was born here in 1988); and the wilder Atlantic east coast, with Bathsheba's Soup Bowl, one of the region's most legendary surf spots.
-Bridgetown, the UNESCO-listed capital (2011), is home to its 1697 historic garrison and to the Western Hemisphere's oldest parliament after Westminster.
-It is also the birthplace of rum (Mount Gay, in operation since 1703, the world's oldest distillery) and the stage for the Crop Over Festival in July–August.
-Allow seven to ten days to combine both coasts — a family-friendly, Anglo-Caribbean destination for those who love beaches, golf, and a tropical British art of living.
+Barbados is one of the Caribbean's most exclusive destinations: a 432-km² island about 10 h from Paris, independent from the UK since 1966 and a republic since 2021, while keeping the English language and culture.
+The easternmost Caribbean island, tempered by constant trade winds, it offers two contrasting coasts: the Platinum Coast to the west, calm and lined with palaces such as Sandy Lane and Cobblers Cove, and the more spectacular Atlantic coast with Bathsheba's Soup Bowl, a legendary surf spot.
+Bridgetown, the UNESCO-listed capital, is also the birthplace of rum with Mount Gay, a distillery in operation since 1703, and the stage of the Crop Over Festival in July-August.
+Allow seven to ten days to combine beaches, golf and a tropical British art of living.

 Highlights